szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - [p5.js](https://p5js.org/)
 - [leaflet.js](https://leafletjs.com/)

-# Git and GitHub?

-Intro to Git and GitHub + how to submit course assignments to repository?

 # Getting Started with JavaScript

 Let's begin our journey with the JavaScript language.
 As is tradition, we're first going to explore some ways to print a "Hello World!" message as output to the screen.
 In doing so, you will be introduced to the basics of working with the JavaScript console.
 As will become clearer, you can think of the console as an interactive way to run basic JavaScript commands in your browser.